Case Study: Optimizing costs in the IT project portfolio

 With the financial leeway gained, we significantly increase the customer’s ability to optimize and better organize their IT project portfolio.
 This can be achieved, for example, by reducing the backlog of applications with existing resources and/or through cost savings in the existing budget.

-Further interesting postss.
+Further interesting posts.

 20.09.2023